 Dog Poisoning Prevention Tips

-Poisoning always sounds like something that’s done deliberately to someone else, but when it comes to our pets, things get a bit more complicated.
+Poisoning always sounds like something that’s done deliberately to someone else, but when it comes to our Household Pets, things get a bit more complicated.
 Many people don’t pay much attention to what they should and shouldn’t do around their dogs, especially when it comes to feeding them and keeping them away from the various products that could really harm their digestive systems.
 It is important for dog owners to practice caution and learn what they should and shouldn’t do when it comes to poisoning prevention and we will look into this matter in more detail, because it certainly requires our attention.

 First thing’s first – be very careful when it comes to giving “human food” to your pet.
 Sure, there are foods and ingredients that are safe for your pooch to eat, but you should know where to draw the line.
 It’s common knowledge that chocolate isn’t good for dogs, but this list is much more extensive and it includes raisins, avocados, macadamia nuts, not to mention any kind of alcohol.
 Yes, it can be very cute and funny to see your dog a bit tipsy, but it’s not as nearly as pleasant for the poor creature, so keep them away from your parties, just in case.
 Even though they don’t always look it, dogs can be quite sensitive, their stomach in particular.
 Again, giving them human food from time to time isn’t all bad, but most of your dog’s nutrition should be dog food and dog treats which may include a turmeric dog supplement.

 Your medications should at all times stay out of reach for your pet, just like with your children.
 Some drugs that are safe for human usage can be potentially lethal for your dog.
 Advil, Ibuprofen, Tylenol and most kinds of food supplements can wreak havoc if your dog ingests them, not to mention stronger prescription medications.
 Thankfully, there is an easy solution – just keep your medication in cupboards or drawers, where they’ll stay out of reach for non-adults and non-humans.